Cloudbet | FortuneJack | Bitstarz | mbit | bitcasino.io | orca88.com | 1xbet | Betcoin.ag |

 Litecoin is a cryptocurrency with a total circulating supply of $86.35 USD.

-And that’s good because transaction rates slowed to a crawl as Google mined the last block of Litecoin for the month.
+And that’s good because, as Google mined its last block of Litecoin for the month, transaction speeds slowed to a crawl.

 A blockchain is basically a record that is updated every 10 minutes of all transactions, just like a public paper ledger.